Degree Apprenticeship funding for employers

 If your company is paying the Apprenticeship Levy (see details below), the Skills Funding Agency (SFA) will co-invest in the training costs associated with Higher and Degree Apprenticeships.
-The cost of the training depends on the apprenticeship level and industry sector and the SFA will invest up to a maximum £18,000 with the employer paying the remainder of the costs.
+The cost of the training depends on the apprenticeship level and industry sector and the SFA will invest up to the funding band maximum with the employer paying the remainder of the costs.

 Your organisation can also receive the following additional incentives:

 - An extra payment of £1,000 for each apprentice aged 16-18